 Exploiting Administrative Shares

 Accessing the administrative shares requires administrative privileges.
-While useful under normal operations, the administrative shares can be problematic when there is malware or an attacker on the network as the shares can be leveraged for lateral movement.
+While useful under normal operations, Windows' administrative shares can be problematic when there is malware or an attacker on the network as the shares can be leveraged for lateral movement.

-Malware with worming capabilities, such as Emotet and Trickbot, will steal credentials and also use brute-force to gain access to other systems on the network.
+Malware with worming capabilities, such as Emotet and Trickbot, will steal credentials and also use brute force to gain access to other systems on the network.
 Once the malware has obtained credentials, both Emotet and Trickbot use a technique similar to Microsoft’s PsExec tool to copy and execute malicious payloads on a remote victim host.
 This technique relies on the ability to access administrative shares.

 For most networks, external access via the SMB protocol is blocked by the firewall.
 Within the internal network, however, SMB traffic is often unrestricted — allowing all hosts to communicate with each other.
 Consider the case where an administrator’s account was compromised (either stolen or brute-forced); if all the workstations have the same administrator credentials, the malware (or attacker) effectively has access to all the systems.